 Located on Duluth, twenty-year-old Au Pied de Cochon has cemented its reputation for working with local farmers and suppliers to churn out decadent — and, yes, very meaty — Québécois fare, with dishes laden in foie gras, lesser-seen cuts of meat, cans of duck, and of course its namesake pig trotters.

 This isn’t the first time the Direct Action Everywhere Montreal chapter has targeted a local restaurant to stage a protest against meat consumption.
-After protesting big-box retailer Costco and a pig farm in Saint-Hyacinthe, the group seemingly skipped over international fast food outlets known to depend on factory farming, and began staging protests at sit-down restaurants, like Little Burgundy’s Joe Beef in January 2020 and Plateau neighbourhood restaurant Chez Victoire in August 2021.
-In between those two incidents, two other restaurants — Manitoba and Mon Lapin — received menacing notes from animal rights activists, though these were anonymous and did not claim any affiliation with the group.
+After protesting big-box retailer Costco and a pig farm in Saint-Hyacinthe, the group seemingly skipped over international fast food outlets known to depend on factory farming and began staging protests at sit-down restaurants, like Little Burgundy’s Joe Beef in January 2020 and Plateau neighbourhood restaurant Chez Victoire in August 2021.
+Between those two incidents, two other restaurants — Manitoba and Mon Lapin — received menacing notes from animal rights activists.
+However, these were anonymous and did not claim affiliation with the group.

 In this case, protesters presumably saw an opportunity to piggyback on the spotlight being shined on Au Pied de Cochon since news — and widespread criticism — circulated last week about its low-wage job posting.